 Another reason for discrepancy between $X$ and $R$ in the normal state can be related to deviations from the local-limit conditions in the skin layer (this limit implies $l_0 \ll \delta_0$, with $l_0$ and $\delta_0$ being the mean free path and the skin depth, respectively).
 For example, in the extreme nonlocal limit, when $l_0 \gg \delta_0$, the anomalous skin effect regime with $X=\sqrt{3}R$ is realized.
 The mean free path $l_0$ can be estimated from the residual resistivity \cite{resist1} and for $\rho(4\,\mathrm{K})=1.5~\mu\Omega~\mathrm{cm}$, we find $l_0 \approx 200$~nm and $\delta_0 \approx 350$~nm.
 So, our measurements below 7~K are performed not exactly in the local but rather in the intermediate regime with $l_0 \lesssim \delta_0$, and deviations in the fitting between $X(T)$ and $X_\mathrm{fit}(T)$ can be associated with nonlocality \cite{nonlocal}.

 Before studying the samples of Sr$_{2}$RuO$_{4}$ in the superconducting state, let us consider a typical picture for the temperature dependence of the surface impedance in the case of a conventional superconductor.
 Figure~\ref{Exp1} shows results of measurements on an aluminum sample with dimensions $0.5 \times 0.4 \times 0.13$~mm$^3$.
-The following features can be noted: immediately above the superconducting transition temperature, real $R(T)$ and imaginary $X(T)$ parts of the surface impedance coincide; below $T_c=1.2$~K, real part of impedance $R(T)$ decreases almost to zero already at $T=T_c/2$, while imaginary part of impedance $X(T)$ has a small hump just below $T_c$ (associated with the coherence peaks in the spectral characteristics of the superconductor), and then $X(T)$ decreases monotonically.
+The following features can be noted: immediately above the superconducting transition temperature, real $R(T)$ and imaginary $X(T)$ parts of the surface impedance coincide; below $T_c=1.2$~K, the real part of impedance $R(T)$ decreases almost to zero already at $T=T_c/2$, while the imaginary part of impedance $X(T)$ has a small hump just below $T_c$ (associated with the coherence peaks in the spectral characteristics of the superconductor), and then $X(T)$ decreases monotonically.

-To verify that the samples of Sr$_{2}$RuO$_{4}$ are indeed in the superconducting state, we measured the temperature dependence of the dynamic magnetic susceptibility $\chi (T)$ at frequency of 100~kHz.
+To verify that the samples of Sr$_{2}$RuO$_{4}$ are indeed in the superconducting state, we measured the temperature dependence of the dynamic magnetic susceptibility $\chi (T)$ at a frequency of 100~kHz.
 The $\re \chi (T)$ curve in Fig.~\ref{Exp3} (relating to the right axis) clearly indicates a sharp shielding of the electromagnetic field below 1.5~K and hence the superconducting transition with $T_c = 1.5$~K.

 We were able to measure the impedance in the superconducting state only at 28.2~GHz and 41.7~GHz frequencies due to temperature limitations of our experimental setup.
-Additional measurements were made at low temperatures in the same setup at the H$_{013}$ mode at frequency 41.7~GHz.
-At both the frequencies, a peculiar feature of our measurements is that with temperature decreasing below 1.5~K, the real part of the impedance $R(T)$ decreases very smoothly extrapolating to a large zero-temperature value (contrary to what is expected for a conventional $s$-wave superconductor at subgap frequencies, $\omega<2\Delta_0$), see Fig.~\ref{Exp3}.
+At both frequencies, a peculiar feature of our measurements is that with temperature decreasing below 1.5~K, the real part of the impedance $R(T)$ decreases very smoothly extrapolating to a large zero-temperature value (contrary to what is expected for a conventional $s$-wave superconductor at subgap frequencies, $\omega<2\Delta_0$), see Fig.~\ref{Exp3}.
 At the lowest temperature of 0.5~K, the $R$ value is $75\%$ of $R(T_c)$ at 28.2~GHz and $90\%$ of $R(T_c)$ at 41.7~GHz.
-The reactance $X(T)$ monotonically grows below 1.5~K down to the lowest temperature of 0.5~K at both the frequencies.
+The reactance $X(T)$ monotonically grows below 1.5~K down to the lowest temperature of 0.5~K at both frequencies.